 Today, the Royal Yacht Britannia is permanently moored at Leith, and is open to the public.
 See the State Apartments, enter the Royal Deck Tearoom and visit the Admiral’s Quarters!

 Continue with a visit to Holyrood Palace, which is the Queen’s official residence in Scotland.
 Live the life of a king or queen, with a visit to The State Rooms, Throne Room, Great Gallery and Royal Gardens.
 With over 500 years of history, the Palace contains many treasures.
 In particular, The Queen’s Gallery hosts a range of fabulous exhibitions throughout the year.

 Perfect for adrenaline junkies!

-Edinburgh is known for its status as a haunted city and one of the most popular sites in the city are the Edinburgh Dungeons.
-This immersive attraction combines live actors, 360-degree sets and amazing special effects to bring Edinburgh’s dark past to life.
+Edinburgh is known for its status as a haunted city and one of the most popular sites in the city are the Edinburgh Underground Vaults.
+Hear spooky tales from your live English speaking guide as you explore the darker side of the city.

 New Town Shopping